 The legal base for establishing the List of Organised Market Places represents Article 3(2) of the above-mentioned Commission Implementing Regulation No 1348/2014.

-Article 6(1) of the above Regulation prescribes the organised markets to be the reporting channels for transactions in wholesale energy products.
+Article 6(1) of the above Regulation prescribes the organised markets to be the reporting channels for transactions and orders in wholesale energy products.

 The said provision stipulates: